 Bangor is a medium-sized city located in the state of Maine.
-With a population of 32,391 people and eight constituent neighborhoods, Bangor is the third largest community in Maine.
-Bangor has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 31,985 people and eight constituent neighborhoods, Bangor is the third largest community in Maine.
+Bangor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Bangor is a decidedly white-collar city, with fully 87.53% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bangor is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Bangor who work in office and administrative support (12.80%), food service (10.08%), and sales jobs (9.57%).

 Because there are quite a few people attending college in Bangor, it is thought of as a college town.
 To the benefit of the many students in the area, Bangor provides a number of services, amenities and opportunities geared towards their needs and activities.

 One of the benefits of Bangor is that there is very little traffic.
 The average commute to work is 16.42 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.